GuildOfWeavers/AirAssembly/README.md

 `AirModule` exposes the following methods:

-* **initProvingContext**(inputs?: `any[]`): `ProvingContext`</br>
+* **initProvingContext**(inputs?: `any[]`, seed?: `bigint[]`): `ProvingContext`</br>
   Instantiates a [ProvingContext](#Proving-context) object for a specific instance of the computation.
 This context can then be used to generate execution trace table and constraint evaluation table for the computation.
-The `inputs` parameter must be provided only if the computation contains [input registers](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#input-registers).
+  * `inputs` parameter must be provided only if the computation contains [input registers](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#input-registers).
 In such a case, the shape of input objects must be in line with the shapes specified by the computation's input descriptors.
+  *  `seed` parameter must be provided only if the seed vector is used in the [main export](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#main-export) expression of the computation's AirAssembly definition.

 * **initVerificationContext**(inputShapes?: `InputShape[]`, publicInputs?: `any[]`): `VerificationContext`</br>
   Instantiates a [VerificationContext](#Verification-context) object for a specific instance of the computation.
 This context can then be used to evaluate transition constraints at a given point of the evaluation domain of the computation.
 If the computation contains [input registers](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#input-registers), `inputShapes` parameter must be provided to specify the shapes of consumed inputs.
 If any of the input registers are public, `publicInputs` parameter must also be provided to specify the actual values of all public inputs consumed by the computation.